glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 layout: post
 ---

-GNU Makefiles for C are like Latin.
-Only scholars can speak Latin.
-Thankfully patterns exist in GNU Makefiles, and like Latin, a good template is all one needs:
+GNU Makefiles and C. One just needs a good template:

     BIN = a.out